quicwg/base-drafts/draft-ietf-quic-recovery.md

 increase their send rate.
 This increase could result in congestion and loss.

 A sender MAY attempt to detect suppression of reports by marking occasional packets that they send with ECN-CE.
-If a packet marked with ECN-CE is not reported as having been marked when the packet is acknowledged, the sender SHOULD then disable ECN for that path.
+If a packet sent with ECN-CE is not reported as having been CE marked when the packet is acknowledged, then the sender SHOULD disable ECN for that path.

 Reporting additional ECN-CE markings will cause a sender to reduce their sending rate, which is similar in effect to advertising reduced connection flow control